OliPelz/setup-git-server-gitweb-debian-jessie-raspberry/README.md

 ```bash
 git clone ssh://git@raspberry.skynet/home/git/repos/tha_new_repoz_proj
 ```
-To add new clients to SSH key authenticate to your new Git server use:
+If you have some new clients you want to add to your Git server you need to enable SSH key authentication for them:
 ```bash
 ssh-keygen -C "youremail@mailprovider.com"
 cat ~/.ssh/id_rsa.pub | ssh git@raspberry.skynet "cat >> ~/.ssh/authorized_keys"